joedolson/my-calendar/src/readme.txt

 * Show API endpoint when API enabled.
 * Add alternate alias for API endpoint.
 * Add style variables with category colors to style output.
-* Add new default styles: Twentytwenty.css
+* Add new default stylesheet: Twentytwenty.css
 * Change event timestamps to use a real UTC timestamp for reference.
+* Improvements to output code layout.
+* Eliminate empty HTML wrappers in content.
 * Switch from using date() to gmdate().
 * Conformance with latest WordPress PHPCS ruleset.
 * New filter: mc_get_users.
 Use custom arguments to get users.